 When you’re trying to decide how often to pay employees, you’ll realize there are several options.
 Common pay frequencies include weekly, biweekly, semi-monthly, and monthly.
-You might also consider the less common quarterly pay frequency.
+But, you might be wondering if your employees can be paid quarterly.

 Is a quarterly payment schedule legal?